 Been offered a contract position but don’t know whether it’s a good idea to take it?
-Deciding what the best career move for you is always tricky, but with a new type of position it can make the decision even more complicated.
+Deciding what the best career move for you is always tricky, but a new type of position can make the decision even more complicated.
 We’ll do a little deep dive into your options.

 What is a permanent position?